msgparser/rawmessage/doc/Build source.md

 -rwxrwxr-x.
 1 hemant hemant 6624538 Mar  6 09:52 msgparser
 ```
 ## Local Execution
 In this exercise TCP port 4000 is hardcoded.
 Currently os.Args is not used to accept a port by command line arguments.
-Rum msgparser binary and verify listening port from different window.
+Execute <code>msgparser</code> binary and verify listening port from different window.
 ```
 $ ./msgparser
 2021/03/06 10:23:27 Raw Email text Parser Version: 1.0